This post may contain affiliate links. Read our disclosure policy.

 If you enjoy cold coffee drinks, learn how to make this Starbucks copycat vanilla sweet cream cold foam to add to your favorite cold brew.

-iced caramel latte in a glass with caramel sauce on top
+iced caramel latte in a glass with whipped cream and caramel sauce on top.

 Save this Recipe!